miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

 developer direction.
 I was doubtful.

 My view is to first teach one (play up mindfulness, idea-dredging, flow-state, etc.), and then the other.
-It's that strange missing piece between deciding that you want to express yourself in a way that results in more precise automation, based on the premise that speaking an coding are really the same thing.
+Journaling is that strange missing piece between deciding that you want to express yourself in a way that results in more precise automation, based on the premise that speaking an coding are really the same thing.
+You move from fleshing it out in the abstract, to the precise &#151;
+knowing you'll have big-time help with the precision, if only you make yourself very clear.
+First, stories.
+Then code.

-Speaking encodes ideas to be played back in someone else's head, while programming encodes ideas to be played back in a machine, which has the additional useful side effect of carrying out those ideas as explicit instructions like a player piano.
+Speaking encodes ideas to be played back in someone else's head, while programming encodes ideas to be played back in a machine, which has the additional useful side effect of carrying out those ideas as explicit instructions like a player piano &#151; genuine automation as opposed to trying to compel people into action.

 Starting out by writing journaling-style into a text-editor without the precise demands of programming ***loosens up the creative muscles*** and allows you to